Infas7/VisitLanka-tourism-website-PHP/README.md

 An admin/staff can login to the system through provided separate login button and form.
 Only admin can add new staffs other than that all the staffs have the same privileges as admins.
 Admin/staff can control and update the system.
-They can add/view tourism location, add/view tourism places (in a particular location), add/view hotel, view feed backs, view all the transactions, view all the records in the database (dashboard) and offer coupons for the users.
+They can add/view tourism location, add/view tourism places (in a particular location), add/view hotel, view feedbacks, view all the transactions, view all the records in the database (dashboard) and offer coupons for the users.

 Live site: http://visitlanka.great-site.net/index.php